rconradharris/ply-old-and-busted/README.rst

 ===========

 `ply` is a utility to manage a series of patches against an upstream project.
-These patches are stored as file in a separate git repositiory so that they themselves can be versioned.
-The series of patches can be applied in order to create a patch-branch which can be used for packaging and/or deployment.
+These patches are stored as files in a separate git repositiory so that they can themselves be versioned.
+The patch series is applied in order to create a patch-branch which can then be used for packaging and/or deployment.

 Concepts